 Scientists don't know why a woman bleeds at ovulation.
 One of the main theories is the emergence of follicles on the ovary.
 The hormones in the body produce about 20 follicles.
 These follicles contain immature eggs.
 Only one of the follicles will mature and rupture at ovulation.
 When the follicle bursts, it may cause pain, known as mittelschmerz.
 Some women will also experience a small amount of bleeding.
 Youtube Another theory believes the ovulation bleeding is due to the changing levels of estrogen right before ovulation.
 Before ovulation, a woman's estrogen level spikes.
 This increase of estrogen may cause light bleeding that happens for some women.

 What Does Ovulation Bleeding Look Like

 Ovulation related bleeding will be very different from the bleeding you experience when your period arrives.
 It will be a very light flow or spotting.
-This bleeding is not a heavy menstrual flow nor is it as dark as menstrual flow.
-The coloration is generally a light pink or even a light orange and generally tends only to last a day or two.
+This bleeding is not a heavy menstrual flow, nor is it as dark as menstrual flow.
+The coloration is generally a light pink or even a light orange and tends typically only to last a day or two.

-Concerns about Bleeding Around Ovulation and Through Your CycleBleeding during ovulation is completely normal.
+Concerns about Bleeding Around Ovulation and Through Your CycleBleeding during ovulation is entirely normal.
 However, in some cases, it can be an indicator that something else is going on.

-- Bleeding that is heavier than normal could signal a problem like endometriosis.
+- Bleeding that is heavier than usual could signal a problem like endometriosis.

 - If you have pain that does not go away or the bleeding is long-lasting or severe, you will need to check with your care provider.
 They will be able to examine you to find the cause of the bleeding.
 It could be something different than ovulation.